MalenaLucero/kanjiApp/README.md

-Hello.
-I'm making this web application to make connections between the Japanese kanji I study everyday and I thought it might help other people.
-I've just started, so there's a long way to go.

-If you want to see how it works, start by adding kanji through the "New word" input.
-Add, for example, 新しい, then 聞く and then 新聞.
-When you add the last one, the app will show you the first two because they share the same kanji.
-The "search" button does the same and it tells you if the word you're searching has been added before or not.

-Soon I'll add a functionality related to the JLPT level of the kanjis stored.
+This is a web application to make connections between the kanji of different Japanese words.
+When you input a word, the app will tell you if you've added a word with those kanji before or not.
+It also creates a list of kanji and divides them by grade and JLPT level.
+I've added some words from Evangelion's opening theme so people who don't know Japanese can try it out.
+If you want to add a word and don't know Japanese, copy this one: 残念

+The fact that this project uses local storage is a huge handicap, so now I'm trying to figure out how to turn it into an Android app with Java.
+That might take a while, though.

 GithubPages link: https://malenalucero.github.io/kanjiApp/